 ID Course Course type Hours per week Term CP Responsible Lecturer(s) 6251820 Ground Improvement, Grouting and Soil Freezing (p.
-246) L/E 2 S 3 W. Orth 6251822 Anchoring, Piling and Slurry Wall Technology (p.
-217) L/E 2 S 3 T. Triantafyllidis partial examination Anchoring, Piling and Slurry Wall Technology, oral, 20 min., accord.
-ER/SPO § 4 par.
-2 no. 2 grading:

-grade of module is defined by weighted average according credit points of grades of the partial examinations
+256) L/E 2 S 3 W. Orth 6251822 Anchoring, Piling and Slurry Wall Technology (p.
+228) L/E 2 S 3 T. Triantafyllidis grade of module is defined by weighted average according credit points of grades of the partial examinations

 The students know performance, ranges of application, necessary preliminary investigations and accompanying controls (monitoring) for special underground engineering technologies and gain specific knowledge about special underground engineering technologies.
 They can select self-reliantly appropriate technologies for certain construction problems, describe and dimensioning the steps of the procedure, motivate required preinvestigations, specify parameters for the realization and define the type of controls of execution.
-They are familiar with the principles of the observation method and the construction measuremnt technology and the controls for quality assurance.
+They are familiar with the principles of the observation method and the construction measurment technology and the controls for quality assurance.